Media & Technology

 During the Exhibit Development phase of the CosmiKids project, ZDS worked closely with this California based, children entertainment company in the design of its franchise retail locations.

 This intensely creative process is similar to the craft of theater.
 Exhibits combine all forms of expression: artifacts, words, sounds, colors, images, new media, light, materials and space.
 As concepts evolve into exhibits, it is our mission to give them physical form and visual interest, providing a supporting stage for the messages or intellectual ideas behind the exhibition.
 During the exhibit development phase, the elements that form the exhibit narrative take shape and direction.
 All elements are outlined in a program report with preliminary exhibit plans, budgets and development schedules.

 Selected pages of a proposal presented to the Grand Egyptian Museum for the development of all interactive and mobile media.

-We understand that engaging the visitor is of myriad importance for an institution.
+We understand that engaging the visitor is of great importance for an institution.
 Beyond creating audiovisual programs, engagement is about turning a visitor into an active member of the institution’s community.
-We create channels of communication with the visitor with effective and thought-provoking interfaces that keeps the audience tuned inside or outside the exhibit environment.
+We create channels of communication with the visitor with effective and thought-provoking interfaces that keep the audience tuned inside or outside the exhibit environment.
 Sometimes these media interfaces are the end product of our work creating media platforms for visual explanations, co-creation, gaming, social networking and institutional services such as programming, membership and retail.